 Maybe you have a family heirloom seed that you grow year after year that has been passed down through the generations of your family.
 If so, we’d love to share it.

 How does it work?
 Come into either branch at any time during the growing season (March – August), and check-out the seeds you want.
 Don’t worry — you don’t need to return them.
 All we ask is that you fill out a check-out card so we can keep track of statistics.
 We want to know what types and varieties are popular so we can keep more of those in stock.

 Can I donate seed?
 Yes, you may donate any leftover seeds and seeds you have grown as long as they are not hybrid seeds.
 Hybrid seeds are either not viable, or will not grow true to type.
 GMO seeds are not available to the home grower.

 Please make sure that all seeds are collected from mature plants and dried accordingly.
 Please package seeds with all the information available so that we can share this information during the next season.

 Programs: We offer many programs throughout the year on different gardening topics.
 Please see the event calendar for any upcoming programs.

 Books: Our 19 libraries have many gardening books available for checkout.

 Seed Starting For Beginners

-If you have any questions you may email Kelly Stack at [email protected].
+If you have questions, email Kelly Stack at [email protected].